PunamGodugula/OTT-Market-Meger-Analysis/README.md

 # 🎬 OTT Platforms Merger Analysis

-This repository contains resources for analyzing and improving Goodcabs' operations in tier-2 cities across India.
-It includes:
+This repository contains resources for merger analyzing of LioCinema and Jotstar

-🛠️ **Python Queries** for data extraction and analysis.
+🛠️ **Python** for data extraction and analysis.
 📊 **Dashboards** showcasing visual insights.
-📑 **Presentations** with actionable recommendations for operational improvements.
+📑 **Presentations** with actionable recommendations for merger.

 ## 📝 Introduction
-Founded in 2022, Goodcabs is committed to transforming cab services in Tier-2 cities.

-It is currently operating in 10 tier-2 cities across India, with plans for expansion.
+Lio, a leading telecommunications provider in India, is planning a strategic merger with Jotstar, one of the country’s most prominent streaming platforms.

 ### Vision:
-To become the leading cab service in tier-2 cities while maintaining a balance between profitability and community support.
+This potential partnership aims to combine LioCinema’s expansive subscriber base and Jotstar’s diverse content library to revolutionize digital streaming in India.

 ## ⚠️ Problem Statement
-GoodCabs aims to achieve ambitious performance targets for 2024.
-The data analytics team was tasked with analyzing:

-- Trip Volume (Total Trips)
-- Repeat Passenger Rate
-- Passenger Satisfaction Scores
+To make the merger sucessful and make the merged OTT platform as most prominent streaming Platform in India, Lio Management needs to look at the detailed analysis on:

+- Content Library Analysis
+- Subscriber Insights
+- Inactivity Analysis
+- Upgrade Patterns
-- Trip Distribution
+- Downgrade Patterns
-- New vs. Repeat Passenger Trends
+- Content Consumption Behavior

 ## 🎯 Objective
-- Analyze dataset to address key **Business Questions** on City-Level Trip Performance, Passenger Trends, Revenue Patterns, and Target Achievement.
+- Analyze dataset to address key **Business Questions** on Content library, Subscribers behavior, Subscription Plans, Content Viewing Behavior and Revenue.
-- Present findings in a clear and visually engaging manner to assist the Chief of Operations in making informed strategic decisions.
+- Present findings in a clear and visually engaging manner to assist Lio Management in making informed strategic decisions.

 ## 👩‍💻 Tech Stack
 - **Data Visualization:** Power BI
-- **Data Analysis:** SQL
+- **Data Analysis:** Python
 - **Data Modeling:** Snowflake schema
-- **Tools:** Excel, SQL, Power BI Desktop, Power BI Service, and PowerPoint.
+- **Tools:**  SQL, Power BI Desktop, Power BI Service, and PowerPoint.

-## 📋 Data Summary
-### Data Model

-## 🏠 Login Page
-Login Page

-## 📊 Executive Dashboard
-Executive Dashboard

-## 🏙️ City Dashboard
-City Dashboard

-## 👨‍👩‍👧 Passenger Dashboard
-Passenger Dashboard